SEARCH

 [Takata-Sensei

-the practice sheets used by students in her Reiki classes had
+practice sheets used by students in her Reiki classes had to be

-to be disposed of respectfully, rather than simply crumpled up
+disposed of respectfully, rather than simply crumpled up and dumped in

 While

-(the SHK and the HSZSN) were first revealed in a Reiki book: 'The
+the symbols (the SHK and the HSZSN) were first revealed in a Reiki

-Challenge To Teach Reiki' by A.J.
-MacKenzie Clay, (published in
+book: 'The Challenge To Teach Reiki' by A.J.
+MacKenzie Clay, (published

 generally considered relevant.

-think it is also important to remember that (as will be discussed
+it is also important to remember that (as

-in the following pages) the four symbols/their names are not exclusively
+will be discussed in the following pages) the four symbols/their names

 To

-Japanese words which form their names (and for that matter the
+words which form their names (and for that matter the Anglicised

-Anglicised meanings of those Japanese words) is not to 'give away'
+meanings of those Japanese words) is not to 'give away' their power -

 The